int-brain-lab/atlas/streamlines/README.md

 ### Step 4.
 Streamlines

-To compute streamlines, we start from voxels in the bottom surface and we integrate the Laplace's equation's solution's gradient.
+To compute streamlines, we start from voxels in the bottom surface $\mathcal S_B$ and we integrate the Laplace's equation's solution's gradient.

-More precisely, we solve the following ordinary differential equation (ODE):
+More precisely, we solve an ordinary differential equation (ODE) with

 $$
 \forall p \in \mathcal S_B, \quad \phi_p : \mathbb R_+ \longrightarrow \Omega
 $$

-satisfies:
+which must satisfy:

 $$
-\forall t \geq 0, \forall p \in \mathcal S_B, \quad
+\forall t \geq 0, \\, \forall p \in \mathcal S_B, \quad
 \phi'_p(t) = \nabla u \left( \phi_p(t) \right)
 $$